llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

         * Each group has one default DA.
         * It is not permitted as *exp* and is never computed as *pre*.
-        * It is computed as *imp* for a variable on a directive if (1) the group is relevant to the directive and (2) there is no other *exp*, *pre*, or *imp* DA from that group for that variable on that directive.
+        * It is computed as *imp* for a variable on a directive if (1) the group is relevant to the directive, (2) there is no other *exp*, *pre*, or *imp* DA from that group for that variable on that directive, and (3) the variable needs a DA on that directive (for most directives, that means the variable is referenced on or within the directive and declared outside it).
         * `nomap` indicates no data mapping of a variable between device and host.
         * `shared` indicates no privatization of a variable.
 That is,